RalfBarkow/joan/README.md

 ## Databases

 One of the biggest benefits of Sessionless is that it doesn't need to store any sensitive data.
-This means all of the data Continue Bee cares about can all be saved in a single table/collection/whatever-other-construct-some-database-may-have.
+This means all of the data Joan cares about can all be saved in a single table/collection/whatever-other-construct-some-database-may-have.
 And that table looks like:

 | uuid  | pubKey | hash